apereo/cas/cas-server-documentation/installation/LDAP-Authentication.md

 ---

 # LDAP Authentication
-LDAP integration is enabled by including the following dependency in the Maven WAR overlay:
+LDAP integration is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>